1929 Grand Prix season: End of the season

 After a 2-hour luncheon break, the nine finalists came to the grid, lined up in two rows, 5 by 4.
 From the start Varzi took the lead but Maserati charged hard and took the lead on the second lap.
 Borzacchini, Arcangeli and Brilli-Peri filled out the top-five positions and running within six seconds of the leader in a slip-streaming battle.
 The two Mercedes sports cars lumbered around, soon finding the pace too rough, as did Amedeo Ruggeri in his 1.5-litre Maserati.
-Borzacchini and Brilli-Peri had to pit to change tyres then on lap 11, at halfway, Maserati headed also head for the pits to change spark-plugs.
+Borzacchini and Brilli-Peri had to pit to change tyres then on lap 11, at halfway, Maserati also headed for the pits to change spark-plugs.
 This left only the Talbots of Arcangeli and Nuvolari on the same lap as Varzi, albeit 30 seconds behind.
 Varzi had a trouble-free race and took an easy victory.
 A broken ignition wire forced Arcangeli to retire with two laps to go.
 Nuvolari came second a lap behind, while Momberger also avoided issues to take third.

 Varzi's fourth victory made him Italian champion for the year.
 A fortnight later on the long straights to the east of Cremona, Borzacchini took the Maserati V4 and set a record on the 10 km trial, with an average speed of 246 km/h, 20 km/h faster than Brilli-Peri in the Alfa P2.
 However, the latter got his revenge winning the season-ending race at Tunis before selling the car back to the Alfa factory.

 At the end of the year, “Leon Duray” arranged with Jean Bugatti to swap his two front-wheel-drive Millers for three 2.3-litre Type 43 sports cars.
 Bugatti saw great potential for his father in evaluating the American cars and their advanced twin-overhead-cam engine.
 It would lead directly to the development of the Bugatti Type 51.
 The October Wall Street Crash would cast a shadow over racing as manufacturers retrenched, or collapsed altogether.
 Most of the American wooden speedways had closed, their boards rotting.
 One of the major casualties would be Harry Miller – each car took 6500 working hours to build and cost US$15000.
 However, others saw an opportunity.
 Enzo Ferrari had seen the vacillation of Alfa Romeo to run a full works team, as well as the ongoing example of Scuderia Materassi, decided in September to set up his own privateer team.
 In December, the 31-year old experienced Alfa Romeo driver was given the works backing to represent the Italian marque and another legend had started.